bhaskarr103/100-Days-of-M.L/README.md

 ## License

-This repository is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+This repository is licensed under the

 Happy coding and learning! 🚀🤖